acciojob/all-styles-text/README.md

-# Acciojob Assignment Solution Template Repo
+# All Styles Text Template Repo

 # Instructions
 In this assignment, you need to use CSS to change the given html to look something like this: